cosmos/sdk-tutorials/understanding-ibc-denoms/walkthrough.md

 }
 ```

 The ClientState is a raw binary blob.
-In protobuf parlance, raw binary blob is an `Any` or "any type" that grpcurl cannot parse and results in an error.
+In protobuf world, raw binary blob is an `Any` or "any type" that grpcurl cannot parse and results in an error.

 However, as you learned from the preceding ClientState querying example, `gaiad` can of course parse the ClientState binary data.